mlehman/nlp-intent-toolkit/README.md

 ## Start the node server

-The webserver is node based and listen to the port 3000
+The webserver is node based and listens to port 3000.

 ```
 $ mkdir node-server